Using AI to write API documentation

 In essence, I was using the LLM as a "writing partner" rather than expecting it to just produce the output on its own.

 This kind of approach has some additional benefits.
 It works the way your mind works so as 'we' were discussing what needs to be modified I was discovering what I forgot to add to the initial context and what's more important - what the recipient of the documentation won't know.
 So, after each discovery I asked AI to add another section where specific subject was explained.
-I was pointing it at the code and infrastructure-as-code so it could analyze what's really in the system as well as I filled the gaps with my own descriptions.
+I was pointing it at the code and infrastructure-as-code so it could analyse what's really in the system as well as I filled the gaps with my own descriptions.
 This worked well and if any information didn't look correct - I just had to point it out and the paragraph was rewritten in seconds.

 Review

-When the documentation looked to be finished - I started a new session(chat) with a different model and asked it to first analyze the whole document and explain to me how it understood it.
+When the documentation looked to be finished - I started a new session(chat) with a different model and asked it to first analyse the whole document and explain to me how it understood it.
 It helped me find another gap.
-Another approach was to again analyze the text and compare it to the code and find if both 'meanings' match.
+Another approach was to again analyse the text and compare it to the code and find if both 'meanings' match.
 Finally, to make sure it's understandable to the audience, I asked AI to take various roles like Software Engineer, Project Manager, Business Analyst and assess how understandable the document is to people in each of these roles.
 This resulted in creating a Glossary that explains common terms and jargon that might not be obvious to non-engineers.

 What will the audience do with the document?